carlotrimarchi/carlotrimarchi.github.io/src/posts/2025-04-04-work-in-progress.md

 ---
 title: Work in progress
 mainTitle: Work in progress
+teaser: Of laziness, procrastination, and perfectionism.
+But mostly laziness.
 ---

 It took me about ten years to design, build, and finally publish this website.
 The actual work happened over the past two months; the previous one hundred and eighteen were mostly a mix of procrastination, laziness, second-guessing, and indecisiveness.